Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI

-Next, we would like to discuss the impact of EMI on the power scaling laws.
-Due to the complex expressions in (\ref{EMI_expec}) and the undecided variable $\bf\Phi$, the general conclusion cannot be given.
-However, by investigating some special cases, we can present the following corollary based on the proof by contradiction. \begin{corollary} Power scaling laws shown in Table \ref{tab_scale} are not guaranteed to hold in the presence of EMI. \end{corollary}
+Next, we discuss the impact of the EMI on the power scaling laws.
+Due to the complex expressions in (\ref{EMI_expec}) and the fact that the optimal design of the RIS phase shifts matrix $\bf\Phi$ cannot be obtained in a closed-form expression, general conclusions cannot be drawn.
+However, some special cases are discussed in the following corollary based on the proof by contradiction method. \begin{corollary} The power scaling laws summarized in Table \ref{tab_scale} are not guaranteed to hold in the presence of EMI. \end{corollary}